-There is some evidence to suggest that OCD and Synaesthesia are possible causes.
-Put simply, Synaesthesia is a neurological condition where the senses are confused.
+There is some evidence to suggest that OCD and synesthesia are possible causes.
+Put simply, synesthesia is a neurological condition where the senses are confused.
 So someone with it, may smell a taste, or see a particular colour when thinking of a specific number.
-Some people have a form of Synaesthesia known as Personification.
+Some people have a form of Synesthesia known as Personification.
 This is when a personality or emotion is attributed to an object.
-It would appear that there is a higher tendency for those on the autistic spectrum to have Synaesthesia in one form or another.
+It would appear that there is a higher tendency for those on the autistic spectrum to have synesthesia in one form or another.

-I’m not totally convinced that what I experience is Synaesthesia, and I have not heard a satisfactory explanation of why it happens to me.
-A clinical psychologist did tell me once, that it was something to do with OCD and autism but could not elaborate any further.
+I’m not totally convinced that what I experience is synesthesia, and I have not heard a satisfactory explanation of why it happens to me.
+A clinical psychologist told me that it was something to do with OCD and autism but could not elaborate any further.

 Even at 57 years of age, the sadness I feel from objects stops me from becoming a fully-functional adult.
 At times it disables me and keeps me as a child that wants to cry all the time.

 Does anyone know if this is autism-related or OCD?